52North/SOS/README.md

 The 52N SOS is licensed under the [GNU General Public License v2 (GPLv2)](http://www.gnu.org/licenses/gpl-2.0.html).

-The 3rd party libraries used and their licenses are listed in the [NOITICE file](https://github.com/52North/SOS/blob/develop/NOTICE)
+The 3rd party libraries used and their licenses are listed in the [NOTICE file](https://github.com/52North/SOS/blob/develop/NOTICE)

 ## Contribute